 - Even though some contacts have UV protection, you’ll still want to wear sunglasses since most contact lenses don’t provide 100% protection.

 - Be sure everyone in your family wears appropriate eye protection when in the sun.
 Unfortunately, kids are often overlooked when it comes to sunglasses, but they are more susceptible to damage than adults.

 - Know your medication’s side effects since some drugs increase a person’s sensitivity to the sun.

 - Know that lens color and shade do not impact UV protection, though they affect visibility (glare, reflection, etc.).
 In fact, there are many options available for clear lenses that provide 100% UV protection.

-- Remember that indoor tanning also damages eyes.
-In fact, indoor tanners produce up to 100% stronger UV rays the sun.
-This means that damage can happen more quickly and be more severe for those who frequent them.
+- Remember that indoor tanning also damages the eyes.
+In fact, indoor tanners produce up to 100% stronger UV rays than the sun.
+This means that damage can happen quickly and be more severe for those who frequent them.
 The best protection when going to a tanner is to wear the protective goggles that most tanners provide and many states require.

 UV Protection and Healthy Habits are Important